hwatters/Watters-Portfolio/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/3729609" data-url="https://flo.uri.sh/visualisation/3729609/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-# Debt to GDP Throughout the World - Column Chart
+# Debt to GDP Throughout the World - Scatter Plot

-<div class="flourish-embed flourish-chart" data-src="visualisation/3729189" data-url="https://flo.uri.sh/visualisation/3729189/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+<div class="flourish-embed flourish-scatter" data-src="visualisation/3748510" data-url="https://flo.uri.sh/visualisation/3748510/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## Line vs. Column Chart
+## Line vs. Scatter Chart
-I thought the best way to present the data in a different form was through a Column chart.
-Column charts present the data vertically, so it is eary to read with both the x-axiz and y-axis.
-By using the column chart, the range of the data is easier to intrepret, aka finding the peaks and troughs.
-Since I'm presenting the same data, but just for mulitple countries I decided to use one singular color to not distract.
-I thought about color coding by continent, but I decided adding another legend could distract the reader.
-In the column chart rendition, I decided to organize the countries alphabetically.
+I thought the best way to present the data in a different form was through a scatter plot.
+The first change I made was rearranging the countries alphabetically to give some order to the data.
+By using a scatter plot, all the data is able to be presented in one chart rather than many (line), so it makes it easier for the reader to compare across countries.
+I also changed the y-axis to the years instead of the debt to GDP ratio.
+By having time as my y-axis, I was able to use a red-yellow-green coloring.
+This type of coloring is familar to audiences, knowing that red is "bad", yellow "better", and green "good".
+For example, by looking at the scatter plot the reader can easily identify that Japan's debt to GDP ratio has been consistently better, growing in the right direction.
+Whereas Beligum started out higher, then their ratio dipped (red/orange), and is now slowing moving towards the green color.
+I also made sure to include a legend at the bottom of the chart so the color scale can be verfified.
+I also think that this data works well in an interactive scatter plot.
+By highlighting over the data points, which may be difficult to read at times, readers as able to see the specific readings.